 Another reason you’ll want to hike Montana this year is because of this state’s close proximity to our neighbor up north.
 And, this year is one of the best years to hike Canada, for a multitude of reasons.
 (Mostly because it’s the anniversary.)
 Though it may not be as simple as crossing the border, usually if you stay in Waterton Park, you’ll be good.
 Of course, there are other ways “around” it!

 Do you like some variety in the weather surrounding your hike?
 Then Montana is a good place to be.
 They experience the four seasons here and get deep into each one.
 Especially winter, where you can visit one of the many ski resorts to do some backcountry skiing or snowshoeing.
-If that’s not really your scene, the summer time is full of gorgeous green hikes lined with vibrant wildflowers.
+If that’s not really your scene, hiking Montana in the summer time offers gorgeous green hikes lined with vibrant wildflowers.
 What’s not to love?

 Unlimited Extreme Outdoor Adventure Opportunities